mvdan/goreduce/README.md

 [![Build Status](https://travis-ci.org/mvdan/goreduce.svg?branch=master)](https://travis-ci.org/mvdan/goreduce)

-Reduce a function to its simplest form as long as it produces a compiler error or any output (such as a panic) matching a regular expression.
+Reduce a program to its simplest form as long as it produces a compiler error or any output (such as a panic) matching a regular expression.

 	go get -u github.com/mvdan/goreduce